Skatterbrainz/mms-moa-2022/cm-healthcheck/terraform/README.md

 # Terraform Lab Setup

+## Overview

+This folder contains a sample Terraform project to build an Azure Resource Group with an Automation Account, a Log Analytics Workspace and more

+* Sample Runbooks, schedule, variables, credentials, etc.
+* Log Analytics Workspace and a sample query
+* Diagnostics configuration for the Automation Account link to the Log Analytics Workspace

 ## Edit terraform project files

   * main.tf (change the "job schedule" and "credential" parameters as desired)